Early education systems work together to support school readiness

 We participate in Cradle to Career (C2C) Sonoma County, a collective impact partnership that connects stakeholders involved in all segments of the education continuum, working toward a common goal to improve educational, economic, and health outcomes for Sonoma County youth.

 Our participation in the C2C leadership team has been critical for maintaining a voice for children 0-5 and their families.
 We regularly stress the importance of early investment in young children.
-Our efforts have helped to strengthen the case for early care and education as a critical component of the academic system, and the need to offer literacy support and scholarships as early as preschool.
+Our efforts have helped to strengthen the case for early care and education as a critical component of the academic system, and the need to offer literacy support and scholarships for preschool and infant and toddler care.

 Now when Cradle to Career is talked about, so much is about early care and education.